 The fourth is the consideration transferred.
 IFRS 3.37 measures the consideration at acquisition-date fair value.
 For straightforward cash deals, this is simple.
 When the deal includes contingent consideration (earn-outs, performance payments), deferred consideration, or equity instruments issued by the acquirer, the fair value of the total consideration requires its own measurement exercise.
 Your file needs to test each component.

-Intangible assets the client almost certainly missed
+Intangible assets the client probably missed

 Customer relationships are the most commonly underidentified.
-If the target has long-standing contracts, recurring revenue, or a concentrated customer base, those relationships have a fair value.
-The contractual-legal criterion under IAS 38.12(a) is met when contracts exist.
-Even without contracts, the separability criterion under IAS 38.12(b) is met if the customer relationships could be sold, licensed, or transferred.
-This single category often accounts for 40% to 60% of the total identified intangible value in mid-market acquisitions.
+If the target has long-standing contracts or recurring revenue from a concentrated customer base, those relationships have a fair value.
+The contractual-legal criterion under IAS 38.12 (a) is met when contracts exist.
+Even without contracts, the separability criterion under IAS 38.12 (b) is met if the customer relationships could be sold or transferred.
+Customer relationships often represent the largest single category of identified intangible value in acquisitions.

-Order backlogs at the acquisition date have a fair value under IFRS 3.B37 if they meet the contractual-legal criterion.
+Order backlogs at the acquisition date have a fair value under IFRS 3 .B37 if they meet the contractual-legal criterion.
 Technology and patents meet the contractual-legal criterion when registered, and may meet the separability criterion even when unregistered if the acquirer could license them.

 Worked example: Van Houten Packaging B.V. acquires Rijnmond Plastics B.V.

-Scenario: Van Houten Packaging B.V. (revenue €62M) acquired 100% of Rijnmond Plastics B.V. (revenue €18M) on 1 September 2025 for €22M in cash.
+Van Houten Packaging B.V. (revenue €62M) acquired 100% of Rijnmond Plastics B.V. (revenue €18M) on 1 September 2025 for €22M in cash.
 Rijnmond’s balance sheet at acquisition date shows net assets of €13.4M.
 The client recorded €8.6M of goodwill.
 No PPA was performed.
 Your firm audits Van Houten.

-Step 1: Determine the acquisition date and identify the acquirer
+Step 1: Determine the acquisition date and identify the acquirer.

 The share purchase agreement was signed 15 August 2025.
 Control transferred on 1 September 2025 when Van Houten obtained voting rights and board seats.
 IFRS 3.8 and 3.9 define the acquisition date as the date the acquirer obtains control.

-Step 2: Assess the identifiable intangible assets
+Step 2: Assess the identifiable intangible assets.

 Rijnmond has 14 active customer contracts, with the top four customers representing 68% of revenue.
 Contracts run for two to five years with renewal histories averaging eight years.
 Rijnmond holds two registered patents on a proprietary extrusion process.
 The Rijnmond brand is used on product labelling and trade literature.

-Applying IAS 38.12: customer relationships meet both the contractual-legal criterion (active contracts) and the separability criterion (could be transferred with the business).
+Applying IAS 38.12 : customer relationships meet both the contractual-legal criterion (active contracts) and the separability criterion (could be transferred with the business).
 The patents meet the contractual-legal criterion.
 The brand name meets the separability criterion.

-Prepare a schedule of identified intangible assets with the IAS 38.12 criterion met for each.
+Documentation note: Prepare a schedule of identified intangible assets with the IAS 38.12 criterion met for each.
 Cross-reference to source documents (customer contracts, patent registrations, brand usage evidence).

-Step 3: Challenge management’s allocation
+Step 3: Challenge management’s allocation.

 The client did not engage a specialist.
 You raise this with the engagement partner, who discusses it with Van Houten’s CFO.
 Management engages an external valuer.
 The valuer’s report allocates: customer relationships €4.1M (multi-period excess earnings), patents €1.8M (relief-from-royalty), brand name €0.6M (relief-from-royalty), order backlog €0.3M (excess earnings on the current book at acquisition date).